RoeeJ/lorehub/docs/CURRENT_STATE.md

 #### MCP Server Implementation ✅
 - Created MCP server for AI assistant integration
-- Implemented fact querying tools:
+- Implemented lore querying tools:
-  - `search_facts`: Search across ALL projects by default (with wildcards and filters)
+  - `search_lores`: Search across ALL realms by default (with wildcards and filters)
-  - `list_facts`: List from ALL projects by default (with type/service filters)
+  - `list_lores`: List from ALL realms by default (with type/province filters)
-  - `get_fact`: Get specific fact by ID
+  - `get_lore`: Get specific lore by ID
-  - `list_projects`: List all projects
+  - `list_realms`: List all realms
 - Global knowledge hub in MCP:
-  - Tools search/list across all projects by default
+  - Tools search/list across all realms by default
-  - Optional `project_path` parameter to limit to specific project
+  - Optional `realm_path` parameter to limit to specific realm
-  - Response includes project information for each fact
+  - Response includes realm information for each lore
 - Full test coverage for MCP server (15 tests passing)
 - Proper error handling and validation
 - Package.json MCP configuration added